-Paulie's Penguin Playground in 2007
+Paulie's Penguin Playground

 The Craig family Christmas display started off in 2004 with 15 penguins and a few Christmas lights, but has grown to nearly 150 lighted figures which fill most of his yard at Mur-Len Road & Indian Creek Parkway in Olathe, Kansas.
 In 2007 it took a crew six days to set up the Christmas display.
 Many of the figures move, some play music, and there are even penguin videos playing on the roof.
 This is the largest single display in Johnson County, and one of the largest Christmas Displays in metropolitan Kansas City.

 copyright 2007-2022 by Keith Stokes